-These results indicate that in terms of median numbers the very high contact recreational bacteriological water quality at this beach site in 2013-2014 was typical of the very narrow range of the median water quality recorded by all twenty past summer survey programmes.
+These results indicate that in terms of median numbers the very high contact recreational bacteriological water quality at this beach site in 2014-2015 was typical of the very narrow range of the median water quality recorded by all 20 past summer survey programmes.

-The results for the survey undertaken over the same summer 2013-2014 period at Middleton Bay are illustrated in Figure 6 in relation to the MfE, 2003 guidelines.
+The results for the survey undertaken over the same summer 2014-2015 period at Middleton Bay are illustrated in Figure 6 in relation to the MfE, 2003 guidelines.

-Figure 6 Bacteriological (enterococci) counts at the Middleton Bay site during summer 2013-2014
+Figure 6 Bacteriological (enterococci) counts at the Middleton Bay site during summer 2014-2015

 Although not an intensively used contact recreational area, this site was monitored due to the potential for occasional discharges of untreated domestic sewage (generally following high stormwater infiltration conditions) into the coastal waters from the nearby ocean outfall.
 However, an increase in local recreational usage was noted during the 2007-2008 period (TRC, 2008) and appears to have continued to date.
-No additional sampling to the programmed high tide surveys was required as no overflow discharges occurred during the recreational monitoring season.
-The very high bacteriological water quality was emphasised by only two counts recorded above 10 enterococci per 100 ml (both after wet weather events) and by the seasonal median counts of 1 enterococci (per 100 mls), < 1 faecal coliform (per 100 mls), and < 1 E. coli (per 100 mls) bacteria for the 13 samples survey period, very similar to water quality recorded at the nearby Opunake Beach.
+No additional sampling to the programmed high tide surveys was required in relation to overflow discharges during the recreational monitoring season but one brief localised sewage overflow incident required a follow-up, more intensive survey in late February 2015.
+This survey at four sites along the length of the beach found no bacteriological counts in excess of 2 colonies per 100 ml for any of the three bacteria species.
+The very high bacteriological water quality was emphasised by only three counts recorded above 20 enterococci per 100 ml (one of which reached the 'Alert' mode) and by the seasonal median counts of 1 enterococci (per 100 ml), 2 faecal coliform (per 100 ml), and 2 E.coli (per 100 ml) bacteria for the 13 samples survey period, very similar to water quality recorded at the nearby Opunake Beach.